 The vast majority of US Navy vessels built prior to 1980 were heavily loaded with asbestos, a toxic mineral responsible for affecting thousands of shipyard workers and sailors.
-Those who were deployed on these ships are at risk of developing asbestosis, mesothelioma or other serious asbestos-related conditions.
+Those who were deployed on these ships are at risk of developing asbestosis, mesothelioma, or other serious asbestos-related conditions.
 Until the mid-1970s when the health risks associated with asbestos became more widely known, more than 300 asbestos-containing materials were used regularly in building various ships for the Navy.
-This known carcinogen was found in engine and boiler rooms, navigation rooms, mess halls, sleeping quarters and other areas of the vessel.
+This known carcinogen was found in engine and boiler rooms, navigation rooms, mess halls, sleeping quarters, and other areas of the vessel.

 But why was asbestos so widely used by the Navy?
 Unlike other materials at that time, asbestos brought a number of functional properties that no other material could match.
-This substance's affordability, tensile strength, heat resistance and chemical damage resistance contributed to its extensive use as an insulator, a fireproofing and a building material.
+This substance's affordability, tensile strength, heat resistance, and chemical damage resistance contributed to its extensive use as an insulator, a fireproofing, and a building material.

 Naval records from ship databases, repair logs, war diaries, letters, memos, and historical documents have confirmed that Navy vessels' equipment often contained asbestos.
-Today, even though there are less asbestos-containing products on board Navy ships and in shipyards, this toxic material may is still be used if no other alternative is available.
+Today, even though there are fewer asbestos-containing products on board Navy ships and in shipyards, this toxic material may still be used if no other alternative is available.

-Unfortunately, the material becomes more brittle with age, its removal becomes tedious and could pose a bigger threat to workers' health if the safety guidelines aren't properly followed.
-The Navy has taken steps in order to remove existing asbestos from its vessels, but much of the toxic mineral is still present aboard of these ships today.
+Unfortunately, the material becomes more brittle with age, and its removal becomes tedious and could pose a bigger threat to workers' health if the safety guidelines aren't properly followed.
+The Navy has taken steps in order to remove existing asbestos from its vessels, but much of the toxic mineral is still present aboard these ships today.

 Where Was Asbestos Used in a Ship?

 Unfortunately, for many Navy workers, asbestos contamination was not limited to a specific class of vessel.
-The material was used starting from the smallest patrol boats, to the largest submarines, battleships and aircraft carriers.
+The material was used starting from the smallest patrol boats, to the largest submarines, battleships, and aircraft carriers.
 Asbestos was used in boilers, pipe insulation, pumps, and valves: